hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 That was a bug in R2.

 [13:40:00](#168960120046227qywYj:matrix.org) <danieg>:
 This was a code example that Ladislav had on the 'Bindology'  article.
-He did not catch it as an error í ½í¹„  I just wonder how much code bases were affected and time wasted  by this bug.
+He did not catch it as an error ğŸ™„  I just wonder how much code bases were affected and time wasted  by this bug.

 [17:20:29](#1689614429112pRpNH:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 Is there a way to let `find` search for the same element in multiple types?
 For example "mystring" and also MYSTRING and MYSTRING: and /MYSTRING